Arthur Dodd (British Army soldier): Freedom

 On 23 January 1945, four days before Auschwitz was liberated by the Red Army, in the coldest winter Poland had experienced for years, the British PoWs were given the option by their German guards to either start walking east towards the Russians or west towards the Americans.
 Dodd chose the latter.
 In the weeks of walking during this 'Death March', when the temperature often dropped to minus 25°C, the walking men froze, and some starved to death.
 As they walked, they passed the partially snow-covered bodies of hundreds of dead Jews, some of whom had died from cold or their exertions, while others had been shot.

-Those PoWs who had greatcoats, shared them, and they slept huddled together to stave off the cold.
+Those PoWs had greatcoats, shared them, and they slept huddled together to stave off the cold.
 In the towns they passed, they witnessed the slaughter by the retreating Nazis.
 On reaching Regensburg in Germany, Dodd and his colleagues were finally liberated.

 After the War, Dodd worked for British Waterways in Northwich.
 On 21 September 1946, he married Olwen.
 They had two children, six grandchildren and ten great grandchildren.